top of page

 Location: Remote

-Application Deadline: Rolling deadlines, it is recommended that you apply as soon as possible.
+Application Deadline: Rolling deadlines, it is recommended that you apply as soon as possible

-Program Dates: usually 3 months, June through August – but if the intern is open to it, can run year-round.
+Program Dates: usually 3 months, June through August – but if the intern is open to it, can run year-round

 Eligibility: High-school students can apply

-These projects reach women, children, and members of underrepresented and under-resourced communities, and assist them with grammar, speaking exercises, literacy workshops, and tutoring lessons.
-You can contribute to any of these projects (as well as multiple upcoming ones) for a few hours every week, to make a change and learn from your experiences.
+These projects reach women, children, and members of underrepresented and under-resourced communities and assist them with grammar, speaking exercises, literacy workshops, and tutoring lessons.
+You can contribute to any of these projects (as well as multiple upcoming ones) for a few hours every week to make a change and learn from your experiences.

-Cost: No cost, no stipend is provided.
+Cost: No cost, no stipend is provided

 Location: Virtual

-Application Deadline: Sign-ups are open year-round, but you are urged to apply as soon as possible.
+Application Deadline: Sign-ups are open year-round, but you are urged to apply as soon as possible

-As part of the program, you will participate in research under the guidance and mentorship of top researchers in the field, take part in projects, discussions, scientific seminars, and weekly personal and attend professional development sessions, as well as interact with leading neuroscientists at JHU.
+This program aims to make the field of neurological sciences more inclusive and representative with its fully funded summer research program for high school students from underrepresented communities.
+As part of the program, you will participate in research under the guidance of researchers at JHU, take part in projects, discussions, scientific seminars, and professional development sessions, as well as interact with leading neuroscientists at JHU.

 Cost: Free of cost, in-person participants receive an hourly stipend (amount varies), while virtual interns receive a stipend of $500